chieger/iOS-Workshop/week 2 assignment draft.md

   - Tapping the Settings button should *modally* present the SettingsViewController.
 5. **Create Account**
   - Add custom nav bar, form background, text fields, text, terms text and button, and Create Account button.
-  - Add all the view elements for the Sign In View Controller in Storyboard
+  - Add all the view elements for the Create Account View Controller in Storyboard
      - Sign in nav bar as UIImageView
      - ScrollView
      - Form the background with a blank UIView
      - Sign In text as UIImageView
      - Sign In Form as UIImageView
-     - UITextFields for email and password
+     - UITextFields
-     - Sign In button as UIImageView
+     - Create Account button as UIImageView
-     - transparent UIButton placed over Sign In button
   - Upon showing the keyboard, move the elements to be visible.
 [Registering for Keyboard Events](https://guides.codepath.com/ios/Registering-for-Keyboard-Events)
   - Add a selected state for the terms button.
 [Configure a Button](https://guides.codepath.com/ios/Configure-a-Button)
   - Terms opens webview w/ mobile terms of service page.